 Solutions like KETOS, however, would allow schools and child care facilities to have on-site real-time monitoring – and real-time reporting and alerts available for them and governing bodies.
 They would be able to set threshold-based alerts for a variety of parameters – including copper, lead, and mercury levels – to ensure the drinking water is safe, clean, and contaminant-free.

 With recent advances in water quality technology, manual testing can be replaced by autonomous sensors that are sensitive enough to measure water content with lab-accurate results.
 KETOS, for example, can monitor water with lab precision and is able to measure with ppb accuracy, all while allowing for the scheduling of tests at predetermined intervals and with the ability to create threshold-based alerts within systems.
-That means that automated testing can be set up on an hourly, daily, or monthly basis, and alerts can be set to immediately warn stakeholders about a spike of any of 30+ recognized contaminants or parameters.
+That means that automated testing can be set up on an hourly, daily, or monthly basis, and alerts can be set to immediately warn stakeholders about a spike of any of the dozens of recognized contaminants or parameters.

 Protecting Communities Without Large Infrastructure Changes

 While protecting communities and children is of paramount importance, the reality is, especially in lower-income areas, that there are often capital constraints that prohibit re-constructing large swaths of existing infrastructure.
 While lead pipes can and must be removed, updating a system for better water safety monitoring does not have to require ripping out existing equipment.

 In fact, the brilliance of a KETOS-designed solution is the fact that it’s modular and interoperable.
 That means KETOS hardware can plug into existing infrastructure, communicate with existing SCADA systems, and centralize data and alerts without having to replace any existing systems.
 This is all available for one flat monthly fee with testing that’s available 24/7 for pennies on the dollar.